intmus/inttheory19-20/_05-counterpoint-embell-shapes/b2-cantfirmand1st.md

 ## Class discussion

 Constructing a *melodic line* and *melodic intervals*

-  Length?
-  - 10-12 bars is average for 1:1 counterpoint, but the full range is 8-14
+- Length: 10-12 bars is average for 1:1 counterpoint, but the full range is 8-14

-  Starting and ending pitches (key?)
-  - The tonic of whatever key we're in
+- Starting and ending pitches: the tonic of whatever key we're in

-  Approaching the final note
-  - Contrary stepwise motion.
+- Approaching the final note: contrary stepwise motion.
 Ex: re in one voice and ti in another, both will move to do

-  Repeated pitches...yay or nay?
+- Repeated pitches, yay or nay? : NAY.
-  - NAY.
 You cannot repeat pitches in your line

-  Melodic intervals
-  - Stepwise, skips, and leaps are all ok!
+- Melodic intervals: stepwise, skips, and leaps are all ok!

-    Leaps?
-Approach and resolution of leaps?
-    - Approached and followed by stepwise motion in the opposite direction of the leap.
+  - How to approach and resolve leaps?: Approached and followed by stepwise motion in the opposite direction of the leap.
 Ex: step up, leap down, step up.
 Think of a sine wave!

-   Range
-   - tbd

-   Climax
-   - tbd
+- Range: about an octave *or less*.
+It should be easily singable
+- Climax: happens on the highest (or lowest) note, depending on how your counterpoint curves.
+There should only be one highest/lowest note

 Accpetable *harmonic intervals*

-  Starting and ending harmonic intervals?
+- Starting and ending harmonic intervals?: P8
-  - P8

-  Approaching perfect intervals
+- Approaching perfect intervals: contrary motion
-  - tbd

-  Approaching the final pitch
-  - tbd

-  Number of times an interval size can be used consecutively?
+- Number of times an interval size can be used consecutively?: never more than 3 times in a row.
+No consecutive perfect intervals
-    - tbd

-      Difference between perfect and imperfect consonances?
-      - tbd

 Accpetable *motion between lines*

-  Acceptable types of motion
-  - Parallel, similar, and contrary
+- Acceptable types of motion: parallel, similar, and contrary

 Will there ever be oblique motion resulting from a cantus firmus with static motion?
 - Not in what we'll be looking at in class, though some exception probably exists somewhere